Best Walking Shoe Frequently Asked Questions

 Q: Can you recommend the best walking shoe for someone with high arches?

-A: The best type of shoes for walkers with high arches tend to be neutral-cushioned, with maximum flexibility.
+A: The best walking shoe for someone with high arches tend to be neutral-cushioned, with maximum flexibility.
 This is most likely the type of shoe you will be offered if you walk into an athletic store and tell them you have high arches.

 And a neutral shoe is a great choice for someone with high arches.
 In addition, most people with high arches are also underpronators or supinators (their feet roll outward as they walk).
 So a neutral shoe will provide the flexibility and cushioning your feet need.